Kingdom of Judah: Religion

 The major theme of the Hebrew Bible's narrative is the loyalty of Judah, especially its kings, to Yahweh, which it states is the God of Israel.
 Accordingly, all of the kings of Israel (except to some extent Jehu) and many of the kings of Judah were "bad" in terms of the biblical narrative by failing to enforce monotheism.
 Of the "good" kings, Hezekiah (727–698 BCE) is noted for his efforts at stamping out idolatry (in his case, the worship of Baal and Asherah, among other traditional Near Eastern divinities), but his successors, Manasseh of Judah (698–642 BCE) and Amon (642–640 BCE), revived idolatry, which drew down on the kingdom the anger of Yahweh.
 King Josiah (640–609 BCE) returned to the worship of Yahweh alone, but his efforts were too late, and Israel's unfaithfulness caused God to permit the kingdom's destruction by the Neo-Babylonian Empire in the Siege of Jerusalem (587/586 BCE).

 It is now widely agreed among academic scholars that the Books of Kings are not an accurate portrayal of religious attitudes in Judah or Israel of the time.
+Nevertheless, epigraphic evidence attests to Yahweh's prominence within Judahite religion.

 Evidence of cannabis residues has been found on two altars in Tel Arad dating to the 8th century BC.
 Researchers believe that cannabis may have been used for ritualistic psychoactive purposes in Judah.

+Economy

+Judah's traditional economy was a traditional mediterranean subsistence.
+The kingdom's economy transformed under Assyrian influence, shifting from subsistence farming to a system where each region focused on specific agricultural products.

+The highlands west and north of Jerusalem, and likely to the south as well, were known for viticulture.
+The Late Iron Age saw a surge in rural activity across the Soreq and Rephaim Valleys, with 65 sites identified and excavated.
+These sites formed a four-tiered hierarchy, including large administrative centers like Tel Moza, smaller villages, isolated buildings and farms, and agro-production spots like wine presses.
+The Nahal Shmuel area, in particular, became a key center for wine production, with 57 documented wine presses, while further north in Gibeon, the largest concentration of wine storage cellars, 63 in total, was found, used for aging wine.